svjack/HunyuanVideoGP/README.md

 python3 gradio_server.py --lora-weight lora.safetensors --lora-multiplier 1
 ```

+You can also put multiple loras in the subfoler 'loras' and activate / deasactive them when running the application

 You can find prebuilt Loras on https://civitai.com/ or build them with tools such kohya or onetrainer.

 ### Command line parameters for Gradio Server
 --profile no : default (5) : no of profile between 1 and 5\
 --quantize-transformer bool: (default True) : enable / disable on the fly transformer quantization\
+--lora-dir path : Path of directory that contains Loras in diffusers / safetensor format\
---lora-weight path1 path2 ... : list of Loras Path\
+--lora-weight path1 path2 ... : list of Loras Path preselected Loras\
---lora-multiplier float mult1 mult2 ... : list of relative weights for each Lora.
+--lora-multiplier float mult1 mult2 ... : list of relative weights for each preselected Lora.
 The corresponding Lora file must be in the diffusers format.\
 --verbose level : default (1) : level of information between 0 and 2\
 --server-port portno : default (7860) : Gradio port no\
 --server-name name : default (0.0.0.0) : Gradio server name\